FolloW12587/KeywordsSearcher/README.md

 ```
 Output:
 ```
-usage: Keywords searcher [-h] [--links] [--kwstats]
+usage: Keywords searcher [-h] [--links] [--kwstats] [--mergestats [D [D ...]]]

 This programm is written for automate the process of finding links, keywords statistics.

 optional arguments:
-  -h, --help  show this help message and exit
-  --links     Upload links for the keyword that is set in settings.json.
+  -h, --help            show this help message and exit --links               Upload links for the keyword that is set in settings.json.
   --kwstats             Upload keywords statistics (Also starts if none of the other parameter were given).
+  --mergestats [D [D ...]]
+                        Merges statistics for given days.
 ```

-This means that for now you can use 2 main functionalities - upload links and upload keywords statistics.
+This means that for now you can use 3 main functionalities - upload links, upload keywords statistics, merge uploaded keywords statistics in one file.
 For instance:
 ```
-python main.py --links              # Uploads the links python main.py --kwstats            # Uploads keywords statistics python main.py --links --kwstats    # Uploads links and then keywords statistics python main.py                      # Uploads keywords statistics
+python main.py --links                  # Uploads the links python main.py --kwstats                # Uploads keywords statistics python main.py --links --kwstats        # Uploads links and then keywords statistics python main.py --mergestats 2022-05-05  # Merges uploaded keywords statistics for day 2022-05-05 python main.py                          # Uploads keywords statistics
 ```